pdn4kd/SDSS-Tidal-Parameter-Analysis/README.md

 tophat_4.0_5x5.conv, default.nnw, and test1.param provide additional information the scripts need to run, but you may be able to swap them out, depending on available libraries.
 All 3 (and other options if you're fitting galaxies from a different imaging system) should be included with a [Source Extractor](http://www.astromatic.net/software/sextractor) install.

 read_PSF is also required, but not included (it's an executable).
 [Download/compile](http://classic.sdss.org/dr7/products/images/read_psf.html) [from SDSS](http://classic.sdss.org/dr7/products/images/read_psf.html).
 If you have IDL access, [SDSS has additional related utilities.](https://code.google.com/p/sdssidl/)

-Perl dependencies: OpenGL Text::CSV PDL Math::Trig (semi-required: PGPlot(if debug images enabled), Cwd, Statistics, List, Astro::FITS:Header)
+Perl dependencies: OpenGL Text::CSV PDL Math::Trig (semi-required: PGPlot(if debug images enabled), Cwd, Statistics, List, Astro::FITS:Header).
+Everything except PGPlot (which you can and should avoid) is available on CKAN.

 Additional executables: read_PSF (see above), [GALFIT](https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html), SExtractor (see above).
 You'll want to make them executable like system files.
 3rd party software: [IRAF](http://iraf.noao.edu/) (and by extension xgterm).
 [SAOImage DS9](http://ds9.si.edu/site/Home.html), while not strictly required, is still useful.